CodinGame/codingame-sdk-doc/README.md

 You can also read the code of others games (see below).
 More advanced documentation is available there: [https://github.com/CodinGame/codingame-game-engine](https://github.com/CodinGame/codingame-game-engine)

-If you do not have an artistic mind, we provide a [Github asset repository](https://github.com/CodinGame/codingame-sdk-assets) with a lot of free graphical resources to boostrap your game.
+If you do not have an artistic mind, we provide a [Github asset repository](https://github.com/CodinGame/codingame-sdk-assets) with a lot of free graphical resources to bootstrap your game.

 # Resources